ptcane/mixtape-tutorial/docs/requests-auth.md

 - *`.env` files aren't shared when a fork of a repl is made; they allow you to store values you don't want to share*

 `main.py` will be executed when you hit `Run`.
-If all is well, you should see a dictionary printed in the console below.
+If all is well, you should see a dictionary printed in the console at the bottom.

+!!! warning "Access Token"

+    **Take a copy of your `access_token`** from your repl's console; you'll need it later to get data from the API.

+    Tokens are  **valid for one hour**, so come back to your fork of the repl to generate another one if needed later on.

 <iframe height="800px" width="100%" src="https://repl.it/@datadesigns/mixtape-requests-auth?lite=false" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>